Divya-Pardeshi/Psyliq-Internship-Projects/README.md

 - **Performance Optimization:** Learned how to optimize SQL queries for better performance, especially when dealing with large datasets.
 - **Real-World Application:** Applied theoretical knowledge to analyze real-world healthcare data, revealing patterns that can inform better diabetes management practices.

-## Summary
-This project provided invaluable experience in applying SQL to address a critical healthcare challenge.
-By analyzing the PSYLIQ Diabetes Prediction dataset, I successfully extracted meaningful insights and developed strategies for optimizing data management.
-The project's findings contribute to a deeper understanding of diabetes risk factors and inform evidence-based approaches to prevention and care.

 ## Project Task 2: Employee Data Analysis

 ## Project Overview